 Traditional students on academic probation will be limited to 13 credit hours per semester.
 DCC Online students on academic probation are limited to taking one class at a time.
 Students on academic probation must receive permission from the Academic Office to participate in extracurricular activities such as leadership roles with ministry teams and other travel representing the College.
 Kingdom Week travel is allowed.
-Student athletes will remain eligible while on academic probation provided they meet NCCAA eligibility standards and have a cumulative GPA of 1.67 or higher.
+Student athletes will remain eligible while on academic probation provided they meet NCCAA eligibility standards.
 Student athletes that are eligible to compete while on academic probation will be required to complete all academic probation requirements and any additional requirements as set forth by the Athletic Director.